 La Galette des Rois (King’s Cake)

-The French have a bit of a reputation for mistreating their royalty, but don’t be fooled – these days, it is more about cutting up cakes than cutting up kings.
+The French have a bit of a reputation for mistreating their royalty, but fortunately these days, it is more about cutting up cakes than carving up kings.

-it goes rather well with a cup of tea or a glass or two of white wine.
-It is traditionally divided into enough portions for all the people present plus one more for the first poor person that passes by.
-A lucky charm (une fève - originally a bean but now more often a plastic trinket) is baked inside the galette, and whoever receives the fève is crowned king or queen for the day.
-It is the perfect opportunity to invite family and friends or maybe get together with those neighbours you haven’t yet met!
+It goes rather well with a cup of tea or a glass or two of white wine and is the perfect opportunity to invite family and friends or maybe get together with those neighbours you haven’t yet met

 During the French Revolution, the name was replaced with ‘Gâteau de l’Égalité’ (equality cake), as the word ‘king’ was a little out of fashion!